munawarb/NVDA-Time-Zoner/README.md

 For these reasons, I've created this add-on for NVDA.
 The add-on lets you hear times in selected timezones through the use of the "timezone ring."

 ## Usage
-You can either download and unzip the Master branch yourself, or grab the [latest NVDA add-on file from the releases page](../../releases/latest).
+You can [download the latest release here][1].
 The add-on supports both the legacy and the Python 3 version of NVDA.

 Once the add-on is installed, press NVDA+N to bring up NVDA's context menu.
 Arrow down to "Preferences" and then up to "Time Zoner."